ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 *   UNREF_FILES
-    The folder specified in RM's preferences as the Media folder is not necessarily the same as the folder specified by the SEARCH_ROOT_FLDR_PATH variable in the RM-Python-config.ini file, but it is recommended that they be the same.
+    The folder specified in RM's preferences as the Media folder is not necessarily the same as the folder specified by the SEARCH_ROOT_FLDR_PATH variable in the ini file, but it is recommended that they be the same.

 *   UNREF_FILES